 Google's organic search bot should be able to read your website without any problems.
 To guarantee optimal crawling and processing:

-- Compress your website code and delete any unnecessary elements
+- Compress your website code and delete any unnecessary elements.

-- Break up your content with subheadings (H1-H6) and only use one H1 heading per page
+- Break up your content with subheadings (H1-H6) and only use one H1 heading per page.

-- Use bold text to highlight terms and list elements for any bullet points
+- Use bold text to highlight terms and list elements for any bullet points.

-- Use alt text for images to describe what they are about
+- Use alt text for images to describe what they are about.

 Following these basic points will make it easier for Googlebot to crawl and index your content.
+Many of these things improve your pages for human users too!

 Enhance Mobile-Friendliness

 Nearly 60% of searches originate on mobile devices.
 If your website infrastructure isn't optimized for seamless mobile use, it severely hinders organic potential.
 Google uses two different bots, one for desktop and one for mobile devices.
+In 2020, it switched to mobile-first indexing, and uses the mobile version of a site’s content for indexing.
+As result, the vast majority of Google's crawl requests are now made using the mobile crawler.
+This reflects the importance of mobile performance in SEO.

 Google indexes mobile-first, which means that it primarily uses the mobile version of your website and thus the smartphone bot to index and rank your website.